-Conclusion and discussion 6
+6 Conclusion and discussion

-- Simplified representation of aerosol mixing state used in current regional or global models may introduce errors in simu-330 lating aerosol optical properties, thus leading to uncertainties in calculating directive radiative forcing.
+Simplified representation of aerosol mixing state used in current regional or global models may introduce errors in simulating aerosol optical properties, thus leading to uncertainties in calculating directive radiative forcing.
 In this study, the errors introduced by internal mixture assumptions used in sectional aerosol models were systematically quantified.
 We created a reference scenario library with 1800 aerosol populations by performing particle-resolved aerosol model simulations with PartMC-MOSAIC.
-We constructed a sensitivity library where particles were internally mixed in a prescribed set of size bins - 335 by applying composition-averaging.
+We constructed a sensitivity library where particles were internally mixed in a prescribed set of size bins by applying composition-averaging.
 This operation has the properties of conserving number concentration and particle sizes, and hence differences in any quantity can be solely attributed to mixing state impacts.
-Aerosol populations from the reference and sensitivity library were then exposed to three different RH levels to understand the relative role of chemical species and water redistribution introduced by the internal mixture assumption. - The internal mixture assumption generally led to an overestimation of the volume absorption coefficients and an underestimation of the volume scattering coefficients.
-The relative errors for $\epsilon(\beta{abs})$ and $\epsilon(\beta{scat})$ reached up to 70% and -32%, 340 respectively.
+Aerosol populations from the reference and sensitivity library were then exposed to three different RH levels to understand the relative role of chemical species and water redistribution introduced by the internal mixture assumption.

+The internal mixture assumption generally led to an overestimation of the volume absorption coefficients and an underestimation of the volume scattering coefficients.
+The relative errors for $\epsilon(\beta{\rm abs})$ and $\epsilon(\beta{\rm scat})$ reached up to 70% and -32%, respectively.
 The relative errors generally increased for more externally-mixed populations, although at a given value for χ a range of errors could be found, especially for the error in the scattering coefficient.
-For the error in the absorption coefficient, this range can be explained by the magnitude of BC core size changes that are induced by composition-averaging.
-For the error in the scattering coefficient, it can be explained by the magnitude of the changes in the refractive index of the coating that are induced by the composition-averaging. - 345
+The range of error in the absorption coefficient can be explained by the magnitude of BC core size changes that are induced by composition-averaging.
+The finding of overestimation of BC absorption due to simplified mixing state representation was consistent with many other stufies, including the works by Fierce et al. (2016), Matsui and Mahowald (2017) and Matsui et al. (2018).
+The error in the scattering coefficient can be explained by the magnitude of the changes in the refractive index of the coating that are induced by the composition-averaging.

 For the cases with RH of 50% and 90%, the bulk aerosol water content was almost identical for the aerosol populations in reference and sensitivity libraries.
 The relative error in the volume absorption coefficient $\epsilon(\beta{abs})$ displayed a similar pattern for RH of 50% and 90% compared to the dry environment.
-The relative error in the volume scattering coefficient $\epsilon(\beta{scat})$ decreased for higher relative humidities because of the enhanced scattering cross section through hygroscopic growth.
+The relative error in the volume scattering coefficient $\epsilon(\beta{\rm scat})$ decreased for higher relative humidities because of the enhanced scattering cross section through hygroscopic growth.